buildsi/build-abi-containers/README.md

 ```

 By default, results are saved to the present working directory in a "results"
 folder.
-The structure of the folder is done so that results from different
+The structure of the folder is done, so that results from different
 packages or testers will not overwrite one another.
 To specify a different folder,
 you can do: